norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 </replace>

 ### Treat Ground Truth Like an Evil Genie
-Ambiguous wishes are always the downfall of magic lamps in fairy tails; a character wishes to
+Ambiguous wishes are always the downfall of magic lamps in fairy tails; a character wishes for wealth, and is transformed into a

 Ground truth datasets for your product should be largely the domain of the Product Owner, and should reflect an iteratively tightening understanding of what success looks like.